-To facilitate the screening process, with the help of 'Zotero' reference manager a system of keywords is used to tag individual studies in the sample with their reason for exclusion, such as 'excluded::language', 'excluded::title', 'excluded::abstract', and 'excluded::superseded'.
+Parameter Inclusion criteria Exclusion criteria Time study published in or after 2000 study published before 2000 frame Study primary research opinion piece, editorial, commentary, type news article, literature review Study most recent publication of study gray literature superseded by white recency literature publication Study inequality or labour market outcomes as neither inequality nor labour market focus primary outcome (dependent variable) outcomes as dependent variable policy measure or strategy as primary no policy measure/strategy as intervention (independent variable) intervention or relationship unclear specifically relates to some dimension of exists outside world of work for both world of work independent and dependent variables focus on dimension of inequality in analysis no focus on mention of inequality in analysis cluded::language', 'excluded::title', 'excluded::abstract', and 'excluded::superseded'.
 This keyword-based system is equally used to further categorize the sample studies that do not fall into exclusion criteria, based on primary country of analysis, world region, as well as income level classification.
 To that end, a 'country::', 'region::' and 'income::' are used to disambiguate between the respective characteristics, such as 'region::LAC' for Latin America and the Caribbean, 'region::SSA' for Sub-Saharan Africa; as well as for example 'income::low-middle', 'income::upper-middle' or 'income::high'.
 These two delineations follow the ILO categorizations on world regions and the country income classifications based on World Bank income groupings (ILO, 2022a).